Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # EngageUI
 ## Motivation
 EngageUI is a simpler and more efficient way to build PC desktop app GUIs
-than the prevalent WIMP based approach.
+than the prevalent WIMP, control-panel metaphor basedapproach.
 It is designed to use only the keyboard for user input.
-The mouse is not used in an EngageUI.
+The mouse is not used for screen-space selection in an EngageUI.

 ## History
 After several years of using PCs,